+Following the issuance of the redeemable preferred stock in 2009, basic earnings per share is computed after consideration of preferred stock dividends.
 Diluted earnings per share is based on earnings before preferred stock dividends, but after assumed conversion into common stock unless such computation results in a number that is less dilutive.
-For the year-to-date 2010, and quarter-to-date and year-to-date 2009, the diluted share amounts are provided for informational purposes, as basic earnings (loss) per share is the most dilutive for the periods presented.
+The diluted share amounts are provided for informational purposes, as basic earnings (loss) per share is the most dilutive for the periods presented.

 The preferred stock dividends payable on April 1, 2010, July 1, 2010 and October 1, 2010 were paid in cash.
 Prior dividends were paid in-kind and a separate determination of fair value above the stated dividend rate was required for those periods.
-The valuation reduced basic earnings per share in the respective periods, but because the company reported losses, it was antidilutive in the diluted earnings per share calculation and therefore not applicable.
-Should the company pay dividends on preferred shares in-kind during future periods, the reported earnings per share attributable to preferred and common shareholders may be different.
+The valuation reduced basic earnings per share in the respective periods, but because the company reported losses, was antidilutive in the diluted earnings per share calculation and therefore not applicable.
+Shares of redeemable preferred stock have certain participation rights with common stock.
+A two class security earnings per share presentation will be provided for any period in which these rights impact the earnings per share calculation.

 Awards of options and nonvested shares representing approximately 13.2 million and 13.5 million additional shares of common stock were outstanding for the third quarter 2010 and year-to-date 2010, respectively, but were not included in the computation of diluted earnings per share because their effect would have been antidilutive.
-Also, the calculated effect of dilutive securities under relevant accounting rules includes a tax benefit from assumed employee share-based awards.
-That assumed benefit may be limited in future periods, depending on available carryback and carryforward deductions by tax jurisdiction.
-If all assumed tax benefits were removed from the calculation, the diluted weighted-average share amount would increase by approximately 1.6 million shares at September 25, 2010.
+For weighted average shares purposes, no tax benefits have been assumed in jurisdictions with valuation allowances.

-Note G - Division Information
+Note H - Division Information